nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 Pushes a ROTable onto the stack.

-#### lua_pushstringsarray
-`  int lua_pushstringsarray (lua_State *L, int opt);`         [-0, +1, m]

-Pushes an array onto the stack containing all strings in the specified strings table.
-If `opt` = 0 then the RAM table is used, else if `opt` = 1 and LFS is loaded then the LFS  table is used, else `nil` is pushed onto the stack.

-Returns a status boolean 1 = table pushed.

 #### lua_stripdebug
 `  int lua_stripdebug (lua_State *L, int level);`         [-1, +0, e]

 This function has two modes.
 A value is popped off the stack.
--  If this value is `nil`, then the default strip level is set to this if `level` in the range 0 to 2, otherwise the current default level is returned.
+-  If this value is `nil`, then the default strip level is set to given `level` if this is in the range 0 to 2.
+Returns the current default level.
--  If this is a Lua function (in RAM rather than in LFS), then the prototype hierarchy within the function is stripped of debug information to the specified level.
+-  If this value is a Lua function (in RAM rather than in LFS), then the prototype hierarchy within the function is stripped of debug information to the specified level.
+Returns an _approximate_ estimate of the heap freed (this can be a lot higher if some strings can be garbage collected).

 #### lua_writestring